bluesky/event-model/docs/source/data-model.rst

 Event contents can also be represented in "paged" form, where multiple rows are contained in one structure for efficient transport and vectorized compoutation.
-The representations contain equivalent information: an EventPage can always be losslessly transformed into a Event and vice versa.
+The representations contain equivalent information: an EventPage can always be losslessly transformed into an Event and vice versa.

 .. literalinclude:: ../../event_model/schemas/event_page.json